Donna Barr: Works

-She works in pencil, ink, watercolor, and silkscreen.
+Barr works in pencil, ink, watercolor, and silkscreen.

 She is known for her series Stinz and The Desert Peach.
 Stinz, originally published in 1986 as a short story in a hand-bound book, tells the story of a society of centaur-like people in a setting reminiscent of pre-industrial Germany.

-Her other long-running series, The Desert Peach is about Pfirsich Rommel, the fictional homosexual younger brother of Erwin "The Desert Fox" Rommel.
-Beginning in 1987, it was set in North Africa during World War 2.
+Barr's other long-running series, The Desert Peach, is about Pfirsich Rommel, the fictional homosexual younger brother of Erwin "The Desert Fox" Rommel.
+Started in 1987, it is set in North Africa during World War 2.
 The comic has been describes as a fantasy war comic that was set within the German regime.
-Pfirsch (peach) Rommel is a colonel in the German Afrika Korps in World War II.
-The rest of this unit of misfits includes a mute radio officer, a shell-shocked mental case with a pet landmine, a French-speaking black Moroccan, an American prisoner of war, and a Cossack mercenary.
+Pfirsch ("Peach") Rommel is a colonel in the German Afrika Korps.
+The rest of this unit of misfits include a mute radio officer, a shell-shocked mental case with a pet landmine, a French-speaking black Moroccan, an American prisoner of war, and a Cossack mercenary.
 In this context, a gay colonel engaged to marry a hotshot Luftwaffe ace does not seem out of place.
-It comes to fruition to long time readers that the story is actually a long running flashback.
-According to Barr, some of the themes within The Desert Peach are; "Love, Honor, Death and Tea, Surfing, fascism, obnoxious pilots and boyfriends, birth, love, hate, revenge, rape, child-murder, slavery, tribal customs, insanity, drug-use, prejudice, racism, death-camps, warfare, love-at-first-sight, homophobia, bad relationships, feminism, horse-training, camel-theft, fashion, marriage, euthanasia, grandchildren — etc., etc., etc".
-Donna Barr explains her process of creating The Desert Peach as, "I usually do a rough on scrap paper (junk mail has lots of blank backs!), happily cutting and pasting, then I copy the whole thing (so the back is clear), rearrange the copy backwards on the back of the final paper, slap in some lettering guides, flip it over on a light table, and use it as a rough guide while I ink.
+It comes to fruition with the fact that the story is actually a long running flashback.
+According to Barr, some of the themes within The Desert Peach are "Love, Honor, Death and Tea, Surfing, fascism, obnoxious pilots and boyfriends, birth, love, hate, revenge, rape, child-murder, slavery, tribal customs, insanity, drug-use, prejudice, racism, death-camps, warfare, love-at-first-sight, homophobia, bad relationships, feminism, horse-training, camel-theft, fashion, marriage, euthanasia, grandchildren—etc., etc., etc." Donna Barr explains her process of creating The Desert Peach as, "I usually do a rough on scrap paper (junk mail has lots of blank backs!), happily cutting and pasting, then I copy the whole thing (so the back is clear), rearrange the copy backwards on the back of the final paper, slap in some lettering guides, flip it over on a light table, and use it as a rough guide while I ink.
 No penciling, and no erasing".

 Both Stinz and The Desert Peach are now largely serialized online and her novels are self-published.
 Other works include Hader and the Colonel (1987), The Barr Girls (1990), and Bosom Enemies (1987).
-Barr has also published a number of novels, including Permanent Party, An Insupportable Light, Ringcat and Bread and Swans.
+Barr has also published a number of novels, including Permanent Party, An Insupportable Light, Ringcat, and Bread and Swans.
 Her latest series, Afterdead, is a crossover of all of her characters.
 It is said to be politically charged and wild.

 Her work has been translated into German, Japanese, Italian, and Croatian.
 Barr has created a series of handmade ornate, stitchery-covered bound sketchbooks, called the Black Manuscripts.